01 of 09

 In addition to sharpening their claws, scratching can help relax and rejuvenate cats.
 Think of it as the human equivalent to a nice, long stretch when your muscles are tired or achy.
-A quick scratch session can wake a tired kitty up immediately.Continue to 7 of 9 below.
+A quick scratch session on a cat tree or scratching post can wake a tired kitty up immediately.Continue to 7 of 9 below.

 07 of 09